jarainf/getbooru/README.md

 getbooru
 ========

-Crawls getbooru for images corresponding tags and options and downloads them.
+Crawls Gelbooru for images corresponding tags and options and downloads them.

 # Requirements:
 - Python 3.4 (Should work on all versions of Python 3, but didn't test that)